 ADMITTED: 2008, State of North Carolina & Western District of North Carolina; 2002, State of New York and Southern District of New York

-PAST/PRESENT AFFILIATIONS: Member, Leadership Council of Children’s Home Society or North Carolina, 2012 – present; Member, Domestic Violence Advisory Board of Mecklenburg County, 2013 – present; Member, Legal Referral Services Committee of Mecklenburg County Bar Association, 2010-2012; Mecklenburg County Bar Association
+PAST/PRESENT AFFILIATIONS: Member, Leadership Council of Children’s Home Society or North Carolina, 2012 – 2014; Member, Domestic Violence Advisory Board of Mecklenburg County, 2013; Member, Legal Referral Services Committee of Mecklenburg County Bar Association, 2010-2012; Mecklenburg County Bar Association

 REPORTED CASES: Garrett v.
 Burris, 9A-13 (2013 NC Supreme Court case issue: whether the parties were common-law married under Texas Law); Garrett v.
 Burris, (2011 Superior Court Civil Jury Trial, Issue: breach of promise to marry); Branum v.
 Vaughan, 12-CVS-1187 (2012 Superior Court Civil Case, Issue: Alienation of Affection/Criminal Conversation); State v.
 Stephen James, 11-CRS218039 (2011 Superior Court Criminal Jury Trial, Issue: Burglary)